finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

 <a id="upsertInstrumentEvents"></a>
 # **upsertInstrumentEvents**
-> UpsertInstrumentEventsResponse upsertInstrumentEvents(scope, code, upsertInstrumentEventRequest)
+> UpsertInstrumentEventsResponse upsertInstrumentEvents(scope, code).upsertInstrumentEventRequest(upsertInstrumentEventRequest).execute();

 [EARLY ACCESS] UpsertInstrumentEvents: Upsert instrument events to the provided corporate actions source.

 Batch upsert instrument events to corporate action sources.
 The maximum number of instrument events that this method can upsert per request is 10,000.

 ### Example
 ```java